 dfs is a typical post-order traversal: the node

-v is marked
+v is marked as

-visiting at first encounter, and set as
+first encounter, and set as

-visited only if all its
+visited only if all its successors are

-successors are visited.
+visited.
 Thus, we can use the dfs to detect the cycle.

 def dfs(graph): visited = defaultdict(int) # 0: not visited, -1: visiting, 1: visited. return all(do_dfs(graph, visited, v) for v in graph) def do_dfs(graph, visited, v): if visited[v] == -1: return False # cycle detected if visited[v] == 1: return True # visited already visited[v] = -1 if all(do_dfs(graph, visited, n) for n in graph[v]): visited[v] = 1 return True return False